Quick start

 The easiest is to simply clone the [Aurelia-Slickgrid-Demos](https://github.com/ghiscoding/aurelia-slickgrid-demos) project and run it from there... or if you really wish to start from scratch then follow the steps below.

-Note: Bootstrap and Font-Awesome are both optional, you can use any other libs too
+*Note: `Bootstrap` is optional, you can use any other lib that you want*

 Load the default Bootstrap theme style or scroll down for SASS customization.